-- 120F Principles of Chemistry.
+120F Principles of Chemistry.
 Exploration of the central principles and theories of chemistry including stoichiometry, thermodynamics, equilibrium, reaction kinetics, and molecular structure and bonding.
 Three hours of lecture and three hours of laboratory.
 Lecture offered in two sections.
+Brewer and Elgren.

-Brewer. - 125F Principles of Chemistry: Theory and Applications.
-Intended for students with strong high school preparation and/or high motivation, this discussion-based exploration of the central principles and theories of chemistry includes atomic theory, periodic relationships, chemical bonding, thermodynamics, kinetics, coordination chemistry and descriptive chemistry of metals and non-metals.
+125F Principles of Chemistry: Theory and Applications.
+Intended for students with high motivation, this discussion-based exploration of the central principles and theories of chemistry includes atomic theory, periodic relationships, chemical bonding, thermodynamics, kinetics, coordination chemistry and descriptive chemistry of metals and non-metals.
 Applications of chemistry to biochemistry and environmental chemistry are included.
-Discussion-based course centered on the unifying concepts in chemistry, and the use of those concepts to develop critical thinking skills.
+Discussion-based course centered on the unifying concepts in chemistry, and the use of those concepts to develop critical-thinking skills.
 (Proseminar.)
 Three hours of class and three hours of laboratory.
+Shields.

-Maximum enrollment, 32.
-Shields. - 190S Organic Chemistry I. Structure and bonding of organic compounds and their acid-base properties, stereochemistry, introduction to reactions and reaction mechanisms of carbon compounds and the relationship of reactivity and structure.
+190S Organic Chemistry I. Structure and bonding of organic compounds and their acid-base properties, stereochemistry, introduction to reactions and reaction mechanisms of carbon compounds and the relationship of reactivity and structure.
 Three hours of class and four hours of laboratory.
 Prerequisite, 120 or 125.
+Kinnel and Rosenstein.

-Rosenstein and Waratuke. - 255F Organic Chemistry II.
+255F Organic Chemistry II.
 Chemistry of conjugated alkenes and aromatic and carbonyl compounds, emphasizing mechanism and synthesis; introduction to carbohydrate and amino acid chemistry.
 Three hours of class and four hours of laboratory.
 Prerequisite, 190.
+Kinnel and Rosenstein.

-Rosenstein and Waratuke. - 265S Inorganic Chemistry and Materials.
-Topics in inorganic chemistry, including atomic structure and periodicity of the elements, bonding and properties of solid state materials, coordination chemistry, electrochemistry and inorganic polymers.
-Laboratories
+265S Inorganic Chemistry and Materials.
+Topics in inorganic chemistry, including atomic structure and periodicity of the elements, bonding and properties of solid state materials, coordination chemistry and electrochemistry.
+Laboratories emphasize synthesis